-Freeways and highways connect major activity centers, including the central city, regional centers, industrial and employment areas, and intermodal facilities such as the Port of

-Portland.
-Freeways and highways provide intercity, interregional, and interstate connections.
+Throughways are designated as either freeways or signalized highways in the RTP.
+These facilities connect major activity centers, including the central city, regional centers, industrial and employment areas and intermodal facilities such as the Port of Portland.
+Freeways and signalized highways provide intercity, interregional and interstate connections.
 This design classification prioritizes long-distance and higher speed freight, motor vehicle and transit mobility.
-Freeways are grade separated; highways have a mix of grade-separated and at grade intersections.
-Freeways and highways cross all types of land uses, and buildings are typically not oriented to these facilities.
+Freeways are grade separated expressways, while signalized highways have a mix of grade-separated and signalized at-grade intersections.
+Freeways and signalized highways cross all types of land uses, and buildings are not typically oriented to these facilities.